 Welcome and thanks for your interest in BHCHP!
-We have an incredible staff of clinicians and professionals providing the highest quality health care services possible to some of the most vulnerable members of our community – Boston’s homeless men, women, and children.
+We have an incredible staff of clinicians and professionals providing the highest quality health care services possible to some of the most vulnerable members of our community – Boston’s homeless individuals and families of all ages.
 I am so proud to serve with them in caring for those subsisting on the fringes of our society.

 I had not planned to pursue this career path upon finishing medical school and residency.
 I was headed for an oncology fellowship in New York in 1985 when Dr. Tom Durant and my chief of medicine, Dr. John Potts, asked me to become the fulltime doctor of the City of Boston’s new health care for the homeless project.
 Despite heartache and hardship, the work has never disappointed me.
 The medicine has been challenging and complex and our patients have shown more courage and resilience than I ever expected.
 The gratitude we receive moves us every day.